At the Volunteer Center, we believe in the difference one person can make.

 We believe that together we can change the world, starting with our own community.

-The Volunteer Center recognizes the valuable role volunteers play in our society and has been "at the heart of helping" for more than 50 years.
+The Volunteer Center recognizes the value of empathy and service to others, and we have been “at the heart of helping” for more than 50 years, referring thousands of volunteers to both traditional and court-referred service opportunities.

 The heart of our mission - "mobilizing people and resources to deliver creative solutions to community needs" - lies in knowing the most urgent needs facing our community.
 We discover this by regularly listening to the members of our community.

-When we discover that a critical community need is going unmet, we lead the way by assembling a team of like-minded volunteers to create a signature program or focus, such as Operation Teddy Bear or Food For Kids, which offer members of our community the opportunity to contribute to the solution.
+When we discover that a critical community need is going unmet, we lead the way by assembling a team of caring, talented volunteers to create a signature program, such as Operation Teddy Bear or Food For Kids, which offer members of our community the opportunity to contribute to the solution.

 We love that moment when community members join together and give their precious time to a worthy cause.
 When you find yourself inspired to take action, but you aren't sure exactly where to begin, we can help.
 Our partnerships within the community keep us connected to the pulse of the community's pressing needs.
 We use that knowledge to connect you to a personally meaningful experience.